gaultier/blog/optimization-tales-cockroachdb-part1.md

 ### Third optimization: only query needed columns

 In the original query we fetched all table columns.
 But I then realized that we only ever need to fetch and return the `value` column (the address) because this is what gets returned to the user browser to let them pick which address to receive the recovery link/code on.
+It's wasteful to query all columns and immediately throw them all away, except one.

 So this is a simple change: